loopset/ActRootV2/README.md

 ```bash
 source /home/youruser/ActRootV2/thisActRoot.sh
 ```
 Now your system knows where the installation is located and you can use all the libraries inside a ROOT macro!
 Also, do not forget to include the headers in your macros when they are needed.
 They are all under `install/include`, so, for instance, you would add `#include "ActParticle.h"` for working with an `ActPhysics::Particle` object.

+## Acknowledgements
+This software is built using the [ROOT](https://root.cern.ch/) C++ libraries from CERN.
+For the multithreading service, `BS::thread_pool` from [bshoshany's Github](https://github.com/bshoshany/thread-pool) was employed.
+Thanks to both teams!